GeneralBots/botbook/src/01-introduction/overview.md

 ## Summary

-BotServer provides a complete platform for building conversational AI applications.
+botserver provides a complete platform for building conversational AI applications.
 The combination of simple BASIC scripting, automatic setup, and enterprise features bridges the gap between simple chatbots and complex AI systems.
-The focus on packages, minimal configuration, and multi-channel support makes BotServer suitable for both rapid prototyping and production deployments serving millions of users.
+The focus on packages, minimal configuration, and multi-channel support makes botserver suitable for both rapid prototyping and production deployments serving millions of users.